jzohrab/logkeys/docs/Documentation.md

 As root, for each existing device <i>eventX</i> in <i>/dev/input/</i>, where X is a number between 0 and 31 inclusively, write `$ cat /dev/input/eventX`, and then type some arbitrary characters.
 If you <b>see any output</b>, that is the <b>device to be used</b>.
 If you don't see any output, press Ctrl+C and continue with the next device.

-If this happened to be your issue, please <a href='http://code.google.com/p/logkeys/source/checkout'>checkout the latest version from the repository</a> where keyboard recognition is relatively better implemented.
-If error persists, <b>please add to bug report <a href='http://code.google.com/p/logkeys/issues/detail?id=42'>here</a></b>, attaching your <i>/proc/bus/input/devices</i> file as well as specifying which was the correct event id.
-Thanks.
+If this happened to be your issue, please checkout the latest version from the repository where keyboard recognition is relatively better implemented.
+If error persists, please [add an issue](https://github.com/kernc/logkeys/issues), attaching your <i>/proc/bus/input/devices</i> file as well as specifying the correct event id.

 ## Logkeys outputs wrong characters ##